alekshura/SourceMapper/README.md

 ```console
 dotnet add package Compentio.SourceMapper --version 0.0.2-beta
 ```
-In the project where it is installed add `OutputItemType="Analyzer"`
+In the project where it is installed add `OutputItemType="Analyzer"`.
+For now Microsoft DependencyInjection extension class generated for adding mappers to container, so `Microsoft.Extensions.DependencyInjection` also needs to be referenced:

 ```xml
 <ItemGroup>